"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 Duct Tape for Everything: Kenya actually seems to use it in place of a bra, at least during her session with Nolan.
 She does have more conventional lingerie when walking about.
 (This is a bad idea in real life, especially when done regularly, as it compresses the ribcage around the lungs and can lead to pneumonia and other problems.)

 Dumb Muscle: Biomen are extremely tough, but not very bright.
 When Ulysses is trying to keep a low profile while rounding up victims to be drained of adrenaline, he kidnaps Kenya Rosewater—who, in addition to being one of the most important women in town in her own right, is also the mayor's sister and the lawkeeper's girlfriend.
 In his defense, though, she had caught him red-handed and letting her report him would have been equally bad.
+The second season shows that this isn't typical, however, as Pottinger's Bioman assistant is at the very least reasonably well-educated.

 Easily Forgiven: Irisa is actually pretty pissed that Nolan keeps screwing up their chances to get ahead due to his stupidity or unrelenting altruism, but never for very long.